-- Adequate regulation and supervision of financial sector according to international standards: - This duty is shared by the CBC with other entities supervising the financial system such as the Superintendence of Banking and Financial Institutions, of Securities and Insurance and of Pension Fund Administrators. - In this manner, it contributes to Chile's financial stability.
+- Adequate regulation and supervision of financial sector according to international standards: - This duty is shared by the CBC with other entities supervising the financial system such as the Financial Market Commission and of Pension Fund Administrators. - In this manner, it contributes to Chile's financial stability.